InHouseQueue/InHouseQueue/README.md

 /admin queue_preference Single Queue
 ```

 **`/admin sbmm [options]`** - Enable or Disable MMR.
 If disabled players can decide on teams.
-If enabled, the bot will use the custom MMR to create balanced teams.
+If enabled, the bot will use custom MMR to create balanced teams.

 Example:
 ```